Welcome to the York University Apartments!

 Mail & Courier Services

 Your address is listed on your Residential Tenancy Agreement.
 Most mail will get delivered to your mailbox located within the lobby or mail area of your building.
 Packages will be delivered through forwarding company services utilized by your sender.
 Typically, a representative will call you when they are trying to deliver, if you answer then you will get your package, if not a package slip will be left taped on your mailbox or the glass of the front door of the building.
 If you are expecting a package, watch for those notices.
-Canada post packages will end up at the Canada Post depot within Inkblotz at York Lanes on campus.
+Canada post packages are being redirected to the Downsview Post Office at 1027 Finch Ave.
+W. (west of Dufferin).
+While University is working with Canada Post to establish an on-campus post office, Ancillary Services and Facilities Services are offering students a complimentary shuttle from the Atkinson parking lot (located south of the Second Student Centre) to the Downsview Post Office on Tuesdays and Thursdays at 2:00pm.
+The shuttle service will operate until further notice.
 Other parcel companies will likely provide you with a different pick up location if they are unable to successfully deliver your package/s.
 Housing will not accept packages on your behalf.
 If a package is lost or stolen, you can contact the delivery company as well as York Security 416-650-8000.

 When you are moving out, remember to arrange for the redirection of your mail and change your address.
 Follow this link to have your mail forwarded to your new address through Canada Post.